johnpendergrass/textAdventure/claude-john-docs/specifications.md

 ### INVENTORY as Room Innovation
 **Revolutionary approach to inventory management:**
 - **INVENTORY room** - Virtual room in rooms-w-doors.json
-- **Unified location system** - All items always have startLocation
+- **Unified location system** - All items always have location
-- **No separate arrays** - Inventory items are just items with startLocation: "INVENTORY"
+- **No separate arrays** - Inventory items are just items with location: "INVENTORY"
 - **Consistent filtering** - Same code handles room items and inventory items

 ### Multi-Component Scoring System (NEW)